floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading.md

 ## Check permission schema

-The permission schema can change from Elasticsearch version to Elasticsearch version.
+The permission schema can change from OpenSearch/Elasticsearch version to OpenSearch/Elasticsearch version.
 If there are any known changes in the permission schema, they will be reflected in the `sg_roles.yml` and `sg_action_groups.yml` file that ships with Search Guard.
 Therefore always prefer using [action groups](../_docs_roles_permissions/configuration_action_groups.md)  instead of assigning single permissions to roles directly.

-This applies for all Elasticsearch upgrades.
+This applies for all OpenSearch/Elasticsearch upgrades.

 ## Upgrading Search Guard Only